TheThingsNetwork/docs/_content/devices/node/quick-start.md

 ## Connect your Device

-1. Open the case.
+1. Open the case using a double-slot (cross) screw drive.

     > You do not need to insert batteries since while we program it, the Node will be powered over USB.

-2. Connect the Micro-USB cable to the connector found between the batteries compartment and the top side of the case.
+2. Connect a Micro-USB cable to the connector found between the batteries compartment and the top side of the case.

     ![Cable](cable.png)

     > Some Micro-USB cables might not fit the limited space between the batteries compartment and the casing.
-The one we ship with the Node does.
+Also make sure you use a cable that supports data, not just power.
+The one we ship with the Uno should work.

 3. Connect the USB cable to your computer.
 4. In the Arduino IDE, select **Tools > Boards > SparkFun Pro Micro**.
 5. Select **Tools > Processor > ATmega32U4 (3.3V, 8Mhz)**.
 6. Select the Node's Serial Port under **Tools > Port**.

-    > Unlike The Things Uno, which the Arduino IDE recognizes as *Arduino Leonardo*, it does not recognize the No as *SparkFun Pro Micro*.
+    > Unlike The Things Uno, which the Arduino IDE recognizes as *Arduino Leonardo*, it does not always recognize the Node as *SparkFun Pro Micro*.
 You will have to see what `/dev/*usb*` (Mac/Linux) or `COM` (Windows) option appears in the menu after connecting the Node.

+    > Another [common issue](troubleshooting.md#serial-port-not-showing) is that on recent Macs the Node may not appear at all.
+We suggest to connect via an USB hub.

 ## Get your Device EUI
 To communicate via The Things Network, you need to register your device.
 For this, we'll need its unique **Device EUI**.
 This is a unique address, hard coded into the LoRa module.